 13 Ways to Get More Likes, Comments, Shares and Views on Your YouTube Videos

 Every day, people watch almost 5 billion videos on YouTube.
 The bad news is, if you're a small business trying to get more views and engagement on your YouTube videos, that’s a lot of competition.
-The good news is, YouTube has almost 2 billion active users, and their appetite for videos is only growing.
+The good news is, YouTube has more than 2 billion active users, and their appetite for videos is only growing.

 If you are interested in using YouTube videos to promote your business, follow these guidelines to make sure your videos are getting the maximum engagement from your viewers.